maths/caa-research-agenda/README.md

 This can be informed by:

-* The original submission -- see the [document from our first meeting](https://drive.google.com/file/d/1bCgjSHb-bJ6tCnCEJVm7FeoiGC3FRlf_/view?usp=sharing)  which has the original proposer's full narrative (the questions had different labels then, listed under `question_code_meeting1` at the top of each question's file).
+* the original submission -- see the [document from our first meeting](https://drive.google.com/file/d/1bCgjSHb-bJ6tCnCEJVm7FeoiGC3FRlf_/view?usp=sharing)  which has the original proposer's full narrative (the questions had different labels then, listed under `question_code_meeting1` at the top of each question's file),

-* Comments from the survey/conferences -- you can see all of these in the [files in Google Drive](https://drive.google.com/drive/folders/1YxABNvCPs2LizUb4AhD8lTqrHq-mausG?usp=sharing)
+* comments from the survey/conferences -- you can see all of these in the [files in Google Drive](https://drive.google.com/drive/folders/1YxABNvCPs2LizUb4AhD8lTqrHq-mausG?usp=sharing),

-* Your own further thoughts/reading.
+* your own further thoughts/reading.

 ### Adding related questions